PeterQuinn925/pid_recognition/README.md

    5.3 Go through the CSV file again.
 Take each valve (and ignore the non- valve symbols) and send the png snippet to Gemma3:27B with the following prompt *Look at the valve in the center of the image.
 Return the valve size and valve tag number as a json string.
 If either value can't be found return the value as none*
 6. Instrument list.
 This uses the same code as valves with a different list of classes and a different scaling factor.
 Prompt: *Look at the instrument in the center of the image.
 The instrument tag type is the top text and the instrument number is the bottom text.
 Return a JSON string of top and bottom text with the keys top and bottom*
-7. **TODO** Using the data gathered so far, create a DEXPI format XML file.
+7. Using a gpt-oss:20b running locally under Ollama, put together the previous parts into a DEXPI XML file. *Using the following data sets, create a DEXPI formatted XML file.
+Only return XML*

 ## Future work
  - See if I can train any of the LLM models to do better
  - Are there additional options for local processing so I replace Claude Sonnet with a local LLM

+## Installation
+TODO: write this up properly
+Ollama
+Yolov5/ultralytics (replace detect.py)

 ## Why priorizitize Local operations
 ### Data Privacy/Security